 If it is determined that you are suffering from a low WBC, your doctor is likely to prescribe possible treatments.
 These include Filgrastim (Neupogen), Peg – Filgrastim (Neulasta), and Sargramostim (Leukine).
 These medications are often given after each cycle of chemotherapy in order to prevent your WBC from dropping too much.

 If your doctor is trying to prevent specific infections that are common when the immune system has been suppressed by chemotherapy or other medications, he or she may prescribe any number of antibiotics, depending upon whether you are allergic to something, and the type of infection they are hoping to fight.
 Just a few of these include Sulfamethoxazole – trimothoprim, Acycolovir, Flucanozole, and Intraconazole.

 Healthy Habits… Be Proactive Every Day

-Even your food selection and preparation plays an important role when your immune system is compromised.
+Even your food selection and preparation plays an important role when your immune system is compromised due to low white blood counts.
 Make sure you:

 Hug Your Loved Ones… Cautiously

 While weâ€™re on the topic of children, itâ€™s important to remember that anyone with a low WBC will want to avoid contact with human feces, so itâ€™s not a good idea to be changing diapers.
 Since kids are prone to colds and other infections, make sure you arenâ€™t exposing yourself to a child that doesnâ€™t feel well, or is coming down with a childhood disease.

 And donâ€™t forget your pets!
 They are a great source of comfort for many people while going through treatment, but itâ€™s highly important that you make sure to wash your hands after petting them.
 This is not a good time to think about adopting a cat since chemotherapy patients with a low WBC are at greater risk of developing a disease caused by Bartonella, which is known by a more common term â€“ cat scratch fever.